Cezary924/Homebridge-Automation-Bot/README.md

 </div><br/>

 ## ✨ Automations
-- Timer (to turn off the Homebridge accessory after a specified period of time)
+- Timer (to turn off the Homebridge accessory after a specified period of time).
-- Scheduler (to turn on/off the Homebridge accessory depending on the time of the day)
+- Scheduler (to turn on/off the Homebridge accessory depending on the time of the day).

 ## ⚙️ Installation
 1. Clone this repo.